 Campaign finance watchdogs want Congress to pass the Fair Elections Now Act, sponsored by Rep. John Larson, D-Conn.
 McNerney is a co-sponsor.

-The act calls for public campaign financing for candidates who voluntarily agree to limit
+The act calls for public campaign financing for candidates who voluntarily agree to limit donations to $100 or less.

 But Democratic leaders appear more interested in stringent disclosure rules for businesses and unions and avoiding forcing vulnerable members such as McNerney into a hazardous political vote.